Overall Score 6 Represents average audio ecosystem compatibility score.

 Jabra Elite 5 has a higher liquid rating than JLab Go Air Pop

-The Jabra Elite 5, at 10g
+Jabra Elite 5, at 10g

-weigh more than the JLab Go Air Pop by of 2.6g
+are heavier than the JLab Go Air Pop by of 2.6g

 JLab Go Air Pop are resistant to sweat

-JLab Go Air Pop have stereo speakers, what this means is that JLab Go Air Pop's speakers deliver sound from independent channels on both left and right sides, this creates a richer sound and a better listening experience.
+JLab Go Air Pop have stereo speakers, what this means is that JLab Go Air Pop's speakers deliver sound from separate channels on both left and right sides, this creates a richer sound and a better listening experience.

-The Jabra Elite 5 also have stereo speakers
+Both Jabra Elite 5 and JLab Go Air Pop have stereo speakers

-Both Jabra Elite 5, and JLab Go Air Pop have passive noise reduction which implies that they reduce ambient noise instead of actively using ANC to cancel it out.
+Both of these devices have passive noise reduction this implies that they reduce ambient noise instead of actively using ANC to cancel it out.

 Jabra Elite 5 driver unit is 6mm in diameter,

-, many people have a misconception that driver units of a bigger size automatically produce better sound quality.
+, a common assumption that driver units of a bigger size automatically produce better sound quality.

 Jabra Elite 5's lowest frequency is at 20Hz, this means that